 The ASUS VG245H 75Hz gaming monitor boasts versatile ergonomics with up to 130mm of height adjustment, 90° pivot, 90° swivel, 100 x 100 VESA mount, and -5, 33° tilt.
 It also features a matte anti-glare screen coating.

-Connector ports include two HDMI 1.4, a VGA, an audio line-out for headphones, and an audio line-in for the 2x2W built-in speakers.
+Connector ports include two HDMI 1.4 ports, VGA, an audio line-out port for headphones, and an audio line-in port for the 2x2W built-in speakers.

 The two HDMI ports allow you to have a PC and a gaming console simultaneously connected, and when you wish to switch, simply change the input source in the OSD menu; No reconnecting of cables necessary.